Rishub-Handa/MedLock/README.md

     * / - POST: create a new provider as a provider
     * / - PUT: update data about the provider based on authentication credentials

+DEPLOYMENT:
+* Comment out the DEVELOPMENT urls and uncomment the PRODUCTION urls in /MedLock/client/src/config/servers.js and /MedLock/config/servers.js
+* Create the build files using the command "npm run-script build".
+You must be in the client folder to do this.
+* Push the production code to master.
+* Go to heroku and deploy the master branch.